I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 I eventually got it started and for the next samples, I didn’t press the edges down so it would be easier to remove.

-Another slight issue I had encountered was when it came to putting the backing on the paint samples.
+Another slight issue I encountered was when it came to putting the backing on the paint samples.

 I’m guessing the samples aren’t all the same size because I struggled with getting them to line up.